IntuitDeveloper/intuit-api-docs/docs/use-cases/custom-fields.md

 ```

 ### Variables
+**Note**
-**Note: The following JSON has just the fields required for custom fields object, for all the necessary variables for an Invoice Draft, refer to the documentation for Invoice Draft.**
+The following JSON has just the fields required for custom fields object, for all the necessary variables for an Invoice Draft, refer to the documentation for Invoice Draft.

 ```
 {